sagarkrishnasuresh/DevOps_Training/GitHub/README.md

 # Git & GitHub Basics

-This README provides a quick reference guide for essential Git and GitHub commands.
+Here is a quick reference guide for essential Git and GitHub commands.
 It is intended for beginners or as a quick refresher.

 ---